henkbirkholz/draft-birkholz-tuda/draft-birkholz-tuda.md

 Claim:

 : A piece of information asserted about a subject {{RFC4949}}.
-A claim is represented as a name/value pair consisting of a Claim Name and a Claim Value {{-jwt}}
+A claim is represented as a name/value pair consisting of a Claim Name and a Claim Value {{-jwt}}.

 : In the context of SACM, a claim is also specialized as an attribute/value pair that is intended to be related to a statement {{-sacmterm}}.